bethsirak/calculator/ReadMe.md

 Type 'y' to continue calculating with 8 or type 'n' to start a new calculation

 ## Main Learnings

-During the development of this calculator program, you have learned the following key concepts:
+During the development of this calculator program, I have learned the following key concepts:

 - How functions that provide outputs are useful in complex programs.
 - The ability to use the output from one function call as input for the next function call.
 - Reusability of functions in different parts of the code, reducing repetition and improving flexibility.

-These learnings showcase your understanding of using functions to modularize code and enhance its efficiency and readability.
+These learnings showcase my understanding of using functions to modularize code and enhance its efficiency and readability.

 Feel free to explore the `main.py` and `art.py` files for further details.

 Enjoy using the Calculator program!